vaz17/wordPong/README.md

 # Word Pong

-A local multiplayer typing game where two players compete to type words and send them to the opponent’s side.
-As words fall down each player's screen, they must type them quickly to remove them and push them onto the opponent.
-The player with the least amount of words on their screen when the timer ends wins.
+A local multiplayer typing game where two players compete to type words displayed on their screen.
+Typed words are removed and sent to the opponent’s side.
+The player with the fewest words remaining when the timer ends wins.

-Built using Pygame for visuals and Python sockets for real-time communication.
+Built using Pygame for the interface and Python sockets for real-time LAN communication.

 ## 🎮 Features